- EU Manifesto 2018

 Use this to share with colleagues and access on mobile devices

-You will need a pdf reader which are freely available. from app
+You will need a pdf reader which are freely available.

 We use i-nigma ,a free app, on our mobile phones to read the qr codes for this and other sites.